Jumpscale/8/README.md

 - Core structure is clean & modular & properly organized under j.clients, j.sal, ...
 - Documentation generated for all classes in js8 (there is a tool for that)
 - AYS fully working (At Your Service)
-  - the core using nothing but ssh & git repo
-  - ays robot with telegram support
-- logging & stats to redis aggregator
-  - example code how to send captured info to mongodb & influxdb (called reality db)
 - agent controller 8 (with agent ofcourse)
 - jsportal based on mongodb (no more osis)
   - jsportal support markdown as complete as confluence format